Magic Sauce

 Heidi Swanson

 This is really good.
 Our favorite restaurant has a Spanish prawns appetizer and it’s very close to this.
 I will Be making that dish.
 I doubled The recipe so I’ll have some for other things.
 Added twice the garlic, more salt and fresh ground pepper.
 Tonight I used It on sweet dumpling squash, stuffed with porcini risotto, topped with poached eggs, drizzled with this sauce.
-So yummy
+So yummy5 stars

 Shelley